 Tidy up your borders

 Right before winter is the perfect time to tidy up your borders.
 Dig up any annuals and plant any wallflowers, pansies, or daisies.
 Cut back your perennials to about 5 cm above the ground to ensure they survive the cold.
+You’ll want to try and edge up your garden as best you can, so that it looks somewhat tidy through the winter and doesn’t leave your paths muddy.
+Beyond this, also consider getting a weed wacker to do a final weed trimming for the year, this should prevent even the hardiest of weeds from growing out of control whilst you spend the winter inside.
 You should also spread a thick layer of compost or bark chips once you clean out everything.

 Rake up fallen leaves

-Rake up any debris and loose leaves from your pathways.
-Not only will this make your garden look nicer, but it will also prevent your paths from getting slippery during a winter frost.
+Rake up any debris and loose leaves from your pathways using a landscaping rake or a garden rake.
+Not only can this make your garden look nicer, but it can also prevent your paths from getting slippery during a winter frost.
 Compost the leaves and use them to cover your borders.

 Install a greenhouse